 Ward is a new MTG mechanic in Strixhaven: School of Mages.
 In this article, I’ll explain everything you need to know about this new mechanic, including:

-- How Ward works
+- How does ward works

-- Examples of Ward cards
+- Examples of ward cards

 - And more!

 Let’s get to it.

 How Does MTG Ward Work?